permasigner/permasigner/docs/usage/run-on-windows.md

 {% hint style="info" %}
 If you have extra entitlements, append the `-e` flag when running the script.
 If you don't know what this means, you can ignore this.

+When running the script, you will notice the a `one of the arguments is required` error.
+You'll need to append the IPA to sign as an argument, like `-u https://example.com/app.ipa`, or `-p /Users/nebula/Downloads/app.ipa`, for example.

+You may also pass the `-i` argument to install the created deb on your connected device file automagically :)
 {% endhint %}

 * Run the script with `python -m permasigner`